 David B. Cohen (Associate Director of Accomplished California Teachers)

 David has authored over 200 blog posts here at InterACT.
-Some of these blog posts have been reposted by the National Education Policy Center, The Washington Post’s Answer Sheet blog, the Shanker Blog, and Larry Cuban’s blog.
+Some of these blog posts have been reposted by the National Education Policy Center, The Washington Post’s Answer Sheet blog, the Shanker Blog, and Larry Cuban’s blog, and quoted in the Los Angeles Times online.
 Guest blog posts have appeared in EdSource Today, Thoughts on Public Education, and the Shanker Blog.
 In addition to blogging, David’s articles on teaching have appeared in Teacher Magazine and EdWeek Teacher, England’s TES Magazine, and Brazil’s Profissão Mestre.
 Additionally, he has authored or co-authored opinion pieces for the Sacramento Bee , the San Francisco Chronicle, and the San Diego Union Tribune.
-In the past four years, David has presented at multiple state and national education conferences, spoken in public forums, and facilitated workshops on teacher leadership, and appeared as a guest on “Forum” – a current affairs program on KQED-FM, a National Public Radio affiliate in San Francisco.
+In the past five years, David has presented at multiple state and national education conferences, spoken in public forums, and facilitated workshops on teacher leadership, and appeared as a guest on “Forum” – a current affairs program on KQED-FM, a National Public Radio affiliate in San Francisco.

-David currently teaches 9th and 10th grade English, serves as an academic advisor, and has particular interests in grading and assessment practices and professional development.
+David most recently taught 9th and 10th grade English, and served as an academic advisor; he has particular interests in grading and assessment practices and professional development.
+For the 2014-15 school year, he will be on leave from the classroom to work on a writing project about great teachers and schools throughout California.

 Follow David B. Cohen on Twitter.